 Try switching your mouse to the other side of your desk.
-This will ease the workload of your normal mouse-hand.
-This can be particularly effective if you tend to have shoulder pain on only one side.
+This will ease the workload of your normal mouse hand.
+It can be particularly effective if you tend to have shoulder pain on only one side.

 It may also help to build variety into your schedule.
 Try not to do the same activity for hours at a time.
 “Spread out returning phone calls, using the copier, or speaking with coworkers through the day,” says Chris.
 “That way you’ll switch which muscle groups you’re using but will still be productive. “

-Every once in a while, leave your desk and actually take a walk.
+Every once in a while, leave your desk and take a walk.
 Sorrells suggests a 10-minute break every two to three hours.
 Taking a longer walk on your lunch break is also a good idea.